gustavo-gomes-ghg/gustavo-career-history/README.md

 Considering budget limits, more conventional approaches might be used, like few databases, sql queries and python scripts to analyze, process and plot data on charts and graphs.
 A batch process might be created to feed a internal web page to display the results.

+--
+I love work with data and statistics.
+Using these two properties, I can extract information from data that might be invisible at first glance.
+Furthermore, I know how computers work and how data might be transferred and transformed between sources, being able to create a full cycle data application pipeline, since sparse data to worth information.

 ## Education
 - _Cybersecurity and Ethical Hacking (Graduate course), UNICIV_ -> Mar 2021 - Feb 2022, Remote
 #####